 Further experts have reviewed studies and see an indication that moderate levels of caffeine do not have negative effects on pregnancy, where the definition of moderate varying between 150 mg – 300 mg a day.
 Still other experts suggest avoiding caffeine as much as possible during pregnancy & breastfeeding until further information is known.

-What Long-Term Effect Does Drinking Coffee During Pregnancy Have on a Child?
+What are the effects of Caffeine During Pregnancy on a Child?

 Some important research has shown that consuming higher amounts of caffeine during pregnancy is linked to childhood weight gain, with the effects of caffeine seen even eight years later in some children.